carmineos/fivem-vstancer/README.md

 Sets the 'float' as the maximum distance used to synch others players' vehicles

+>vstancer_debug 'bool'

+Enables or disables the logs to be printed in the console

 **SERVER COMMANDS**<br />
-> vstancer_print
+` vstancer_print`

 Prints the list of all the synched players

->vstancer_maxEditing 'float'
+`vstancer_debug 'bool'`

+Enables or disables the logs to be printed in the console

+`vstancer_maxOffset 'float'`

-Sets the 'float' as the min/max offset for the default value of each property (for all the players)
+Sets the 'float' as the min/max offset for the default track width value (sets this for all the players)

->vstancer_maxSyncCount 'int'
+`vstancer_maxCamber 'float'`

-Sets the 'int' as max number of synchs for antispam (for all the players)
+Sets the 'float' as the min/max offset for the default camber value (sets this for all the players)

->vstancer_cooldown 'int'
+`vstancer_timer 'long'`

-Sets the 'int' as cooldown value (in seconds) used as timer for antispam (for all the players)
+Sets the 'long' as timer to wait for checking if each client needs to syncs again its preset (sets this for all the players)
 <br />
 [Source](https://github.com/neos7/FiveM_vstancer)<br />
 [Download](https://github.com/neos7/FiveM_vstancer/releases/download/v1.0/vstancer.rar)<br />